The French Armee de l'Air provided a prototype Eurocopter Tiger and its testing ship, the FS La Fayette, for its Monte Carlo scenes.

 Method Acting: Before filming the sequence in the sauna where Bond hurls her into the walls, Famke Janssen encouraged Pierce Brosnan to run her into the wall as hard as he could, and actually insisted he do it, citing that the walls were padded; Cue irony as Famke promptly managed to break a rib after Brosnan did as she demanded, the very damage her murderous thighs are meant to do in-movie.

-Star-Making Role: Partial Aversion.
-Pierce Brosnan was already famous when GoldenEye was made, but after Remington Steele (which put him on the map) he lapsed into mediocrity.
-Bond revitalised his career greatly, to the point that he's the only Bond other than Sean Connery to have an active and lucrative film career.
+The second one for Pierce Brosnan.
+He was already famous when GoldenEye was made, but after Remington Steele (which put him on the map), he lapsed into mediocrity.
+Bond revitalized his career greatly, to the point where he's had of the most successful post-Bond careers.

-Technology Marches On: The movie came out in 1995.
+The movie came out in 1995.
 Natalya goes to an IBM office so she can contact Boris via the internet, and gives the sales rep a purchase order as a rather clever lie to use their connection.
 Computers using 500 megabyte hard drives, with 14.4 kbps modems, seem woefully underpowered today, but probably were of decent specs at the time in post-Soviet Russia.